ocaml/platform-blog/assemblage-intro.md

 - It can compute an over-approximation of the compiled module interfaces used by a module.
-The output is either a list of modules, or a a set of Makefile rules, which assume that the source files and the build files lie in the same directory.
+The output is either a list of modules, or a a set of Makefile rules, which assume that the source files and the build artifacts lie in the same directory.

 - It sort module implementation in a valid order to be linked.
 It can only sort source files, not compiled objects.